No items found.

 High turnover is also pronounced among women of colour, with over 200,000 Black and Latina women disappearing from the US workforce altogether since the pandemic.

-In other words, there’s a flow of gender- and ethnically-diverse talent away from many organisations: declining representation that sends a clear message on inclusion and belonging.
+In other words, there’s a declining representation of gender- and ethnically-diverse talent that sends a clear message on inclusion and belonging.

 If you have high turnover among diverse employee groups, ask: how do we recognise and accommodate unique challenges these employees might face?
 How do we build a workplace and culture that’s better for everyone?